symfony/symfony-docs/cookbook/deployment/heroku.rst

     To git@heroku.com:mighty-hamlet-1981.git
      * [new branch]      master -> master

-**And that's it!** If you now open your browser, either by manually pointing it to the URL ``heroku create`` gave you, or by using the Heroku Toolbelt, the application will respond:
+And that's it!
+If you now open your browser, either by manually pointing it to the URL ``heroku create`` gave you, or by using the Heroku Toolbelt, the application will respond:

 .. code-block:: bash

     $ heroku open
     Opening mighty-hamlet-1981... done

-*Et voilà!* You should be seeing your Symfony2 application in your browser.
+You should be seeing your Symfony2 application in your browser.

 .. _`this original article`: https://devcenter.heroku.com/articles/getting-started-with-symfony2
 .. _`signup with Heroku`: https://signup.heroku.com/signup/dc